Mark Zuckerberg Sells 68,000 Shares of Facebook, Inc. (NASDAQ:FB) Stock

 - On Monday, April 5th, Mark Zuckerberg sold 8,000 shares of Facebook stock.
 The shares were sold at an average price of $307.20, for a total transaction of $2,457,600.00.

-Several analysts have recently issued reports on FB shares.
-Zacks Investment Research lowered shares of Facebook from a “buy” rating to a “hold” rating and set a $308.00 target price on the stock. in a research report on Tuesday, March 23rd.
-UBS Group boosted their price target on shares of Facebook from $330.00 to $350.00 and gave the stock a “buy” rating in a research report on Thursday, January 28th.
-Moffett Nathanson boosted their price target on shares of Facebook from $285.00 to $325.00 in a research report on Friday, January 15th.
-Truist boosted their price target on shares of Facebook from $320.00 to $333.00 in a research report on Thursday, January 28th.
-Finally, JMP Securities boosted their price target on shares of Facebook from $325.00 to $355.00 and gave the stock an “outperform” rating in a research report on Thursday, January 28th.
-One investment analyst has rated the stock with a sell rating, six have given a hold rating, thirty-six have issued a buy rating and one has given a strong buy rating to the company’s stock.
-Facebook has an average rating of “Buy” and a consensus target price of $329.05.
+FB has been the topic of a number of research reports.
+Moffett Nathanson lifted their price target on shares of Facebook from $285.00 to $325.00 in a report on Friday, January 15th.
+Cowen lifted their target price on Facebook from $350.00 to $360.00 and gave the stock an “outperform” rating in a report on Wednesday, April 21st.
+Bank of America reissued a “buy” rating and set a $345.00 price target on shares of Facebook in a research note on Friday, January 15th.
+Oppenheimer lifted their price objective on Facebook from $345.00 to $350.00 and gave the stock an “outperform” rating in a research note on Thursday, January 28th.
+Finally, Wedbush reiterated a “neutral” rating and set a $340.00 target price (down from $375.00) on shares of Facebook in a research report on Tuesday, April 20th.
+One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating, thirty-six have assigned a buy rating and one has assigned a strong buy rating to the company.
+The stock currently has a consensus rating of “Buy” and a consensus target price of $331.30.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Annex Advisory Services LLC raised its holdings in shares of Facebook by 1.3% during the 1st quarter.
-Annex Advisory Services LLC now owns 2,711 shares of the social networking company’s stock worth $799,000 after buying an additional 35 shares in the last quarter.
-Black Diamond Financial LLC raised its holdings in shares of Facebook by 1.1% during the 4th quarter.
-Black Diamond Financial LLC now owns 3,532 shares of the social networking company’s stock worth $965,000 after buying an additional 37 shares in the last quarter.
-Tealwood Asset Management Inc. raised its holdings in shares of Facebook by 0.8% during the 3rd quarter.
-Tealwood Asset Management Inc. now owns 4,924 shares of the social networking company’s stock worth $1,290,000 after buying an additional 40 shares in the last quarter.
-Tarbox Family Office Inc. raised its holdings in shares of Facebook by 0.8% during the 4th quarter.
-Tarbox Family Office Inc. now owns 4,817 shares of the social networking company’s stock worth $1,316,000 after buying an additional 40 shares in the last quarter.
-Finally, Stillwater Capital Advisors LLC raised its holdings in shares of Facebook by 1.8% during the 1st quarter.
-Stillwater Capital Advisors LLC now owns 2,221 shares of the social networking company’s stock worth $654,000 after buying an additional 40 shares in the last quarter.
-Institutional investors own 64.95% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of FB.
+Halbert Hargrove Global Advisors LLC lifted its stake in shares of Facebook by 10.3% during the fourth quarter.
+Halbert Hargrove Global Advisors LLC now owns 6,388 shares of the social networking company’s stock worth $1,745,000 after buying an additional 595 shares during the period.
+Youngs Advisory Group Inc. grew its stake in Facebook by 8.3% during the 4th quarter.
+Youngs Advisory Group Inc. now owns 1,123 shares of the social networking company’s stock valued at $307,000 after purchasing an additional 86 shares during the last quarter.
+Proem Advisors LLC acquired a new position in shares of Facebook in the fourth quarter valued at about $9,287,000.
+ProShare Advisors LLC raised its stake in shares of Facebook by 2.1% in the fourth quarter.
+ProShare Advisors LLC now owns 1,735,287 shares of the social networking company’s stock worth $474,011,000 after purchasing an additional 36,114 shares during the last quarter.
+Finally, Stoneridge Investment Partners LLC lifted its holdings in shares of Facebook by 24.1% during the fourth quarter.
+Stoneridge Investment Partners LLC now owns 7,716 shares of the social networking company’s stock worth $2,108,000 after purchasing an additional 1,500 shares during the period.
+Hedge funds and other institutional investors own 64.95% of the company’s stock.

 Facebook, Inc develops products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and in-home devices worldwide.
 The company's products include Facebook that enables people to connect, share, discover, and communicate with each other on mobile devices and personal computers; Instagram, a community for sharing photos, videos, and private messages; Messenger, a messaging application for people to connect with friends, family, groups, and businesses across platforms and devices; and WhatsApp, a messaging application that is used by people and businesses to communicate in a private way.